RIRCD - Rhode Island Resource Conservation and Development Area Council

 RIRCD RHODE ISLAND COVERTS PROJECT

-developed jointly by Cooperative Extension Systems in Connecticut and Vermont and the Ruffed Grouse Society in 1983.
+The Rhode Island Coverts Project is the latest program to help landowners.
+The Coverts Project is a special educational program developed jointly by Cooperative Extension Systems in Connecticut and Vermont and the Ruffed Grouse Society in 1983.
 Since then it has expanded to eleven other states across the northeastern U.S. with the exception of the state of Rhode Island.

 Covert (pronounced cover with "t") is a word that describes a thicket that provides shelter cover for wildlife.

-The goal of the Project is to teach individual woodland owners how sound forest management practices can make wildlife healthier, more diverse, and more abundant through improved wildlife habitats.
+The goal of the Project is to show individual woodland owners how sound forest management practices can make wildlife healthier, more diverse, and more abundant through improved wildlife habitats.
 Actively managed demonstration areas are used as outdoor classrooms.
 A well-designed covert will provide food sources, nesting sites, and protection from snow, ice, and predators.
-One example of a covert is a tree and shrub thicket that provides shelter for wildlife such as quail, rabbits, pheasants, turkeys and songbirds.
+One example of a covert is a tree and shrub thicket that provides shelter for wildlife such as quail, rabbits, pheasants , turkeys and songbirds.
 A tree and shrub covert can be established through natural regeneration, enhancing existing thickets, or designing and planting a thicket from scratch on open ground.
 Snags (standing or fallen dead trees) are another example of a covert that can benefit wildlife.
 Snags provide nesting or den sites as well as insects as a source of food for wildlife such as birds.
 Cavity nesting birds that reduce insect and rodent populations and provide color and song, need snags to thrive.

 RIRCD COVERTS PROJECT COOPERATORS

+Each year the Rhode Island Coverts Project seeks woodland owners and other interested individuals who want to learn more about their forests and the wildlife that live in them in exchange for a commitment to share that knowledge with others in their community.
+Up to twenty-five (25) woodland owners are chosen annually to participate in the two and one-half day workshop that focuses on forest ecology and stewardship, wildlife management and land conservation.
 The training consists of both indoor and field sessions, as well as informal time to learn from fellow participants.
 In addition, each participant is given materials to take home.
 The seminar includes meals, lodging, and reference materials that allow them to either answer questions on forest and wildlife management, or direct the questioner to the proper professionals.
 In exchange, participants are asked to return to their communities and share what they've learned with others and work to help build a statewide Cooperator network.

 2009 Coverts Cooperator Class